Marking the loss of a great and generous friend, and an outdoorsman of deep wisdom

 When I met Dale in the summer of 2007, his Bitterroot series was nearly forgotten, discussed mostly in texts on environmental history.
 He had long since left his journalism career to start Stoneydale Press, a joint venture with his brother, Stoney Burk, which publishes homespun books about big game, fishing, Montana history, and the sporting life.
 The outdoors had been part of Dale since his boyhood in the deep forests of northwestern Montana.
 He continued to go on wilderness hunting trips well into his seventies, even after a nasty fall on one of those hunts left him nearly crippled for a time.

 In long telephone conversations and on field trips in his creaky old Chevy Suburban, Dale recounted the varied cast of characters in the Bitterroot clearcutting controversy.
-He singled out G. M. Brandborg, with whom he formed another of his fast friendships.
-He termed him a“Renaissance man” whose influence on Montana’s progressive causes, especially education, was “profound.”
+He reserved his highest praise for Guy and Ruth Brandborg, with whom he formed another of his fast friendships.
+Dale called him a“Renaissance man” whose influence on Montana’s progressive causes, especially education, was “profound.”

 Brandborg's opposition to the modern-day Forest Service was based not on the aesthetic intrusiveness of clearcutting, but on how the agency favored large, well-capitalized timber companies with few ties to local communities.
 Dale had grown up in several such timber towns in northwest Montana, where a logger’s or sawmill worker’s paycheck could sustain a family.
 His father had been an independent “gyppo” logger, and he eventually admitted to his son that the mill bosses had cut themselves and his fellow workers out of their jobs.